 JAIL STAFF CANNOT DISCUSS AN INMATE’S ACCOUNT WITH ANYONE OTHER THAN THE INMATE.

 1. Property releases for inmates currently incarcerated at the Tippecanoe County Jail take place Monday through Friday, from 8:30 a.m. to 11:15 a.m.

-2. It is the inmate’s responsibility to inform his/her designees to pick up the property.
+2. It is the inmate’s responsibility to properly complete the request on a tablet, and to inform his/her designees to pick up the property.
 Jail and lobby staff cannot give information about a particular release to anyone other than the inmate.
-Those picking up property do not need to call ahead; property will not be pulled until the designee arrives and checks in with lobby staff.
+The property pick-up takes 48 business hours from submission to time for pick-up, excluding holidays.

 3. The designee must bring a valid photo ID to the jail lobby at the appropriate time(s).
 Property releases for inmates transferred to DOC take place on Mondays, from 12:30 p.m. to 4:30 p.m., and on Fridays from 12:30 p.m. to 3:30 p.m.